PierreMarchand20/sphinx_computer_tools/docs/source/basic_tools/bash.rst

 .. only:: not latex

-   In the following asciinema examples, I will use a customized prompt that displays the current directory followed by the character ``$``.
+   In the following asciinema examples, I will use a customized prompt that displays the current directory followed by a line break and the character ``$``.

 Navigation
 ==========